GATE 2021

-- Two new papers added: Environmental Science and Engineering (ES) and Humanities and Social Science (XH), Read Details
+- Two new papers added: Geomatics Engineering (GE) and Naval Architecture and Marine Engineering (NM) Read Details

 - Arts and commerce background students can also appear in the GATE exam.